-Each winter term will be a fixed number of study places allocated.
-If you fulfil the admission requirements then
+For each winter semester, a fixed number of study places is allocated.
+If you meet the admission requirements, study places are awarded as follows:

-For questions regarding points 1 and 2, contact Compass.
+For questions regarding point 1, please contact Compass.

 The Humboldt-Universität zu Berlin offers a central information service (Compass).